hgrecco/pint/docs/user/custom-registry-class.rst

 - ContextRegistry: the capability to contexts: predefined conversions between incompatible dimensions.
 - NonMultiplicativeRegistry: adds the capability to handle nonmultiplicative units (offset, logarithmic).
-- PlainRegistry: bas implementation for registry, units and quantities.
+- PlainRegistry: base implementation for registry, units and quantities.

 The only required one is `PlainRegistry`, the rest are completely optional.